Atomic History - Effective Tracking of Individual Inventory Items, Orders, and Invoices

 How to View Item, Order, and Invoice History

 While logged into the Dsco portal, use the main menu to navigate to the desired area (INVENTORY, ORDERS, or INVOICE).
 Find and select the item, order, or invoice for which you wish to view the history.
 If you have selected an order or an invoice, the history is at the bottom of the screen; simply scroll down to view it.
-If you have selected an inventory item, select the red button Item History near the top of the screen.
+If you have selected an inventory item, select Item History near the top of the screen.